-There are several variables to think about when you buy a new furnace:
+There are several variables to think about when you purchase a new replacement furnace:

-- What type of budget do you have for a new furnace?
+- What is your budget for a new furnace?

 - How much are you looking to spend on monthly heating bills?

-- Do any of the residents living in the home suffer from respiratory problems?
+- Do any of the residents living in the home suffer from respiratory issues?

 - How big does the system need to be to heat your size of home?

 But have you ever thought about your furnace efficiency rating?
-Are you sure what it means?
+Do you know what it means?

-Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+Service Experts Heating & Air Conditioning is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.